PiggyAwesome/useless/README.md

-Yo mamma so fat she's got more Chins than a Hong Kong phone book.
+Yo mamma is so fat she has to write an apology letter to Japan